eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/web-dev.md

 	- Starlette
 	- FastAPI
 + Laravel, open-source PHP Web framework for back-end Web development
++ Technical Fluency.
+Languages and tools such as Python/Java/Scala, AWS (S3/EMR/Athena/Glue) and SQL.
+Experience with big data processing tools including Spark, Hadoop, Hive, Yarn, and Airflow.
+Experience working with either a MapReduce system of any size/scale.
 + FastAPI and SQLAlchemy
 	- FastAPI is a modern web framework for building RESTful APIs in Python.
 	- SQLAlchemy is an open-source SQL toolkit and object-relational mapper (ORM) for the Python programming language